mikessh/vdjtools-doc/sphinx/diversity.rst

 .. note::

-    Application of routines described in this section is described in the following `tutorial <http://repseq-tutorial.readthedocs.org/>`__.
+    Application of routines from this section is described in the following `tutorial <http://repseq-tutorial.readthedocs.org/>`__.

 .. _PlotQuantileStats: